 - From the airport, there are several shuttle buses and local bus services to Nice and other Riviera cities.
 Taxis are a more expensive option for transit.
 Nice also has three rail stations but, the main terminal is located a few blocks north of the coast at Nice Ville.

 - The town of Nice is known for its stunning vistas overlooking the ocean.
 Travelers can find fantastic shopping around Vieux Nice, lounge by the sea by the Promenade des Anglais, or take a leisurely stroll along the Pedestrian Zone.

 - Clustered around Nice are some compelling destinations for anyone who doesn't like traveling far from an airport or train station.
-St. Paul de Vence is an adjacent hill town—away from the sea for anyone tired of endless beaches—with its own tours and attractions, including the amazing Maeght Foundation Modern Art Museum.
+St. Paul de Vence is an adjacent hill town—away from the sea for anyone tired of endless beaches—with tours and attractions, including the amazing Maeght Foundation Modern Art Museum.
 Check into the rural Hôtel Marc Hely for an enjoyable and quiet stay when exploring the area around St. Paul de Vence.

 - The world-famous Musée Picasso in Antibes is a huge tourist attraction for art-lovers.